CjSong97/tutorial-v2/content/introduction.md

 ### Eclipse Setup
 Avaloq DDK is tested to be compatible with Eclipse Oxygen.
 Download Eclipse from this [link](https://www.eclipse.org/oxygen/) and follow the instructions on the website.
 After installing Eclipse, install the _Xtext Complete SDK - version 2.14_  in Eclipse.
 This can be done by:

 1. Going to `Help` -> `Install New Software`
 2. Copy [this link](http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/) and paste it into the `Work with:` box -> click `Add`
 3. Once added, uncheck the `Show only the latest version of available software` box
-4. Under Xtext, find `Xtext Complete SDK 2.14` -> Click `Finish`
+4. Under Xtext, find `Xtext Complete SDK` version 2.14 -> Click `Finish`
 5. You should now have installed Xtext